 Related: The Best Woks

-When adding a new frying pan to your kitchen, you’ll want to seek out a model with nicely sloped edges to easily transfer food from the pan to the plate, and even heat distribution to prevent burnt spots on the food and scorching on the pan.
+When adding a new frying pan to your kitchen, you’ll want to seek out a model with nicely sloped edges to easily transfer food from the pan to the plate.
+You should also look for even heat distribution to prevent burnt spots on the food and scorching on the pan.
 Mauviel achieves both in spades with its M'Steel pans.

-Mauviel 1830, a heritage cookware brand from France, has a long and esteemed history with carbon steel pans, so they have no problem offering a lifetime warranty on their equipment.
-The Mauviel M’Steel fry pan works equally well with all types of cooktops as well as in the oven, and Mauviel points out that M’Steel pans are “ideal for searing.”
+Mauviel 1830, a heritage cookware brand from France, has a long and esteemed history with carbon steel pans, so it has no problem offering a lifetime warranty on its equipment.
+The Mauviel M’Steel fry pan works equally well with all types of cooktops as well as in the oven, and Mauviel points out that M’Steel pans are ideal for searing.

 Related: The Best Nonstick Pans

-In order to avoid splatter during the cooking process, sauté pans require steeper sides than the typical skillet or fry pan.
-Luckily, this 12-inch carbon steel pan from Dutch brand BK Cookware features sides with a suitably vertical slope for even your most ambitious sautéing projects.
+To avoid splatter during the cooking process, saute pans require steeper sides than the typical skillet.
+Luckily, this 12-inch carbon steel pan from Dutch brand BK Cookware features sides with a suitably vertical slope for even your most ambitious sauteing projects.

 The BK Cookware black carbon steel skillet boasts 2 millimeters of thickness for excellent heat conduction and its ergonomic cast-iron handles are riveted to the pan.
 This ships with a silicone coating that’s easy to remove, so you won’t need to wait before diving into your favorite recipes.
 Plus, it comes pre-seasoned, cutting out any risk of food stickiness.

-Best Grill Pan: Lodge Carbon Steel 12-Inch Grilling Pan
+Lodge 13 x 12 Inch Seasoned Carbon Steel Grilling Pan

 Any grilling enthusiast can attest to the incredible value of a reliable grill pan.
 A great one will allow food to come in contact with your cooking flame, but the notches on the pan bed keep you from losing any errant pieces of veg or protein.
 It comes in handy anytime you don't want to cook directly on your grates.